 Each outer axle flange is equipped with one grease nipple.
 This grease nipple supplies grease directly to the outer axle bearing.
-It also requires re-greasing every 25 hours of operation or before the vehicle is taken out of service for any extended period.
+It requires re-greasing every 25 hours of operation or before the vehicle is taken out of service for any extended period.
 Use a pistol grip type grease gun to avoid dislocating the bearing seals due to excessive grease pressure.
 Figure 6-10.

 Figure 6-10.
-HDi outer bearing grease.
+Outer bearing flange.